armstrongsouljah/rent-a-bike/README.md

-# rent-a-bike
+# Rent A Room
-bike rental system that allows one to book and rent a bike.
+Home Rental management system for homes,  hostels and small accomodations.